llmrb/llm/README.md

 [LLM::Bot#functions](https://0x1eef.github.io/x/llm.rb/LLM/Bot.html#functions-instance_method)
 method returns an array of functions that can be called after a `chat` interaction if the LLM detects a function should be called.
-You would then typically call these functions and send their results back to the LLM in a subsequent `chat` call.
+You would then typically call these functions and send their results back to the LLM in a subsequent `chat` call:

 ```ruby
 #!/usr/bin/env ruby